Home

 The skin on the face can be very sensitive and you have to be careful with hair removal methods.

-The pain is negligible and in most cases, removal of hair is permanent.
+The pain is negligible and in most cases, is permanent.
 Because it's labor and time-intensive, it's more expensive than other methods.

 Female facial hair removal should be done carefully, taking the time to select the technique that works best for you and your skin type.
 It may take more than one try to find the method that's most effective for you.